-With Dropshipping, all you need to get started is a laptop, internet connection.
+With Dropshipping, all you need to get started is a laptop, internet connection and knowledge of be biggy shopify websites.
 Also, you need a few hundred dollars to cover basic business expenses such as running ads.

 Overhead costs are minimal because you don’t need to manage a warehouse or purchase the inventory.